artifacthub/hub/docs/faq.md

 ### How do I force my repository to be reprocessed?

-You can force your repository to be processed at any time by updating an existing version or pushing a new one.
+You can force your repository to be processed at any time by updating an existing package version or pushing a new one.

 ## Helm Charts

-### Is there a single URL I can use to pull all charts from Artifact Hub?
+### Can I use Artifact Hub as a single charts repository for all the charts listed on it?

-No, there isn't.
+No, this is not possible.
 Artifact Hub allows you to search for charts available in multiple repositories, but it doesn't store or proxy the content in them, only some metadata.

 ### What is the source of the README file displayed in Artifact Hub?